KALRO-ICT/kensis/website/publications.md

 ---

-Links to soil survey reports and technical documents guiding soil data collection, analysis, curation, management, modelling, mapping, application and service.
+Links to current and historical soil survey reports, as well as technical documents guiding soil data collection, analysis, curation, management, modelling, mapping, application and service.